Car Collector International

 VariantYearsProductionNotes

 Urraco P200 (Italian home-market entry engine)1975–197766Italian home-market variant with a 1,994 cc SOHC Lamborghini V8 producing 180 bhp / 182 PS at 7,500 rpm.
 The 2-litre displacement existed to sit below the Italian market's period 38% VAT threshold on cars over 2 litres — a tax-driven engineering variant, not a poor spec.
-The factory-reconciled split used in this guide is ~66 P200 units (520 + 205 + 66 = 791); some published sources quote 77, so the exact figure is treated as approximate and sources differ on the model-by-model split.
+Approximately 66 P200 units were built; some published sources quote 77.

 Buyer's Guide